srijan-paul/AveTS/contributing.md

     * `npm run lextest`
     * `npm run checkertest`

-If you get an error thrown by the Ave compiler, that's totally okay, as long as the line at which the error was thrown as a comment next to it saying that it should.
+If you get an error thrown by the Ave compiler, that's totally okay.
+As long as the line at which the error was thrown has a comment next to it saying that it should throw an error, it is expected behavior.
 For example:

 ```
 ./test/parser/5.ave:5:5 - [TypeError] Cannot assign type 'str' to type 'num'.